nais/platform-build-push-sign/README.md

-# nais build-push-sign action
+# nais platform-build-push-sign action

-An action that builds, pushes and signs a docker image
+An action that builds, pushes and signs a docker image.
+Used primarilly by nais-features

 ## Usage